Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Max smells bad.

-“Max smells badly” means that Max, the poor thing, has a weak sense of smell.
-“Max smells bad” means that Max stinks—poor us.
+“Max smells badly” means that Max has a weak sense of smell.
+“Max smells bad” means that Max stinks.

-One more thing you should know about adjectives is that, sometimes, a word that is normally used as a noun can function as an adjective, depending on its placement.
+One more thing you should know about adjectives is that, sometimes, a word normally used as a noun can function as an adjective, depending on its placement.

 Never try to pet someone’s guide dog without asking permission first.

-Guide is a noun, but in this sentence, it is being put to use as an adjective to modify dog.
+Guide is a noun, but in this sentence, it is used as an adjective to modify dog.

 The French are known for valuing their leisure time.